Axway/amplify-fusion-labs/cloud-integration/README.md

   ![hubspot create component](images/lab3-hubspot-create-component.png)
 * Maximize the bottom panel, to view the pipeline details
   * In the left pane (pipe-in), expand `Salesforce_GetContactByIdOutput/response/records` and expose the `LastName`, `FirstName` and `Email`  variables from Salesforce contact.
-  * In the middle pane under ACTION PROPERTIES on the right (action-in) expand `Hubspot_CreateContactInput/create` to expose the `email`, `firstname` and `lastname` variables of the Hubspot contact to be created
+  * In the middle pane, under ACTION PROPERTIES, on the left side (action-in) expand `Hubspot_CreateContactInput/create` to expose the `email`, `firstname` and `lastname` variables of the Hubspot contact to be created
   * Connect each Salesforce contact variable to the corresponding Hubspot contact variable
   * Click Save